-This paper has been prepared to support consultation on a potential approach to the model of service offered through the trial of the Centres.
+This paper has been prepared to support consistency in the establishment and implementation of the Centres.
 A Technical Advisory Group was established to advise the Department on the initiative.
 The paper outlines the key assumptions underpinning the model of service, explores how individuals with different needs might access services from the Centres, and proposes services that would be needed in-house as well as on referral.
 It also considers workforce, flexibilities allowed in the model, and essential safety and quality issues.
-The paper is provided for comment as part of an iterative process of development of the Centres and will help to inform the trial.
+The paper has also been revised, as appropriate, to reflect feedback received through a national consultation process.

 The Centres are designed to provide a welcoming, low stigma soft entry point to engagement and assessment for people who may be experiencing distress or crisis, including people with conditions too complex for many current primary care services but who are not eligible for or awaiting care from state or territory public community mental health.
 They are also intended to trial approaches to offering immediate, short and medium term episodes of care and service navigation to connect people to ongoing services.
-They will assist adults seeking help in times of crisis, or as needs emerge, to have access to on-the-spot treatment, advice and support provided by a variety of health professionals - without needing a prior appointment.
+They will assist adults seeking help in times of crisis, or as needs emerge, to have access to on-the-spot care, advice and support provided by a variety of health professionals - without needing a prior appointment.

 The Centres are intended to complement, not replace or duplicate, mental health services already provided in the community.
-They are not designed to offer longer term care but will be based on an episode of care model, delivering packages of evidence-based care and family support to cover the short to medium term, which could last from a few weeks to several months.
-Centres are to provide an accessible, responsive service that meets immediate needs and provides expertise in assessment of needs, linkage and support, and treatment.
+They are not designed to offer longer term care but will be based on an episode of care model, delivering packages of evidence-based care and family support to cover the short to medium term, which could last from a few weeks to several months based on clinical judgement and individual need.
+Centres are to provide an accessible, responsive service that meets immediate needs and provides expertise in assessment of needs, linkage and support, and care.
 Centres should also provide integrated mental health and AOD services.